 The Best 12 Productivity tools for Gmail

 Dedicated to iPhones all over the world, Mailbox is a beautiful Gmail client developed by Orchestra.
-It integrates perfectly with Google’s mail solution and looks like it has been thought by Steve Jobs itself, especially when it comes to user interface and the embedded navigation gestures.
+It integrates perfectly with Google’s mail solution and looks like it has been thought by Steve Jobs himself, especially when it comes to user interface and embedded navigation gestures.

-Moreover, mails can be swapped, arranged or postponed in groups, using the same simple and intuitive pattern.
+Moreover, emails can be swapped, arranged, or postponed in groups using the same simple and intuitive pattern.

 Send From Gmail

-Google Chrome has quite some useful extensions and we don’t mind saying that Send From Gmail is a happy member of that group.
-The software automatically attaches to the browser and when the user clicks on email addresses found on any website, it will pop-up a classic compose window, without actually leaving the page.
+Google Chrome has quite some useful extensions, and we don’t mind saying that Send From Gmail is a happy member of that group.
+The software automatically attaches to the browser.
+When the user clicks on email addresses found on any website, it will pop up a classic compose window without actually leaving the page.

-The simplicity of the system is what makes it wonderful and for those who wish to get a bit more out of it, a Gmail icon will be deployed near the browsing bar which once clicked, it will open the same compose window on demand.
-Moreover, this window will automatically fill the Subject field with the name of the webpage currently shown and it will insert the link into the body.
+The simplicity of the system is what makes it wonderful, and for those who wish to get a bit more out of it, a Gmail icon will be deployed near the browsing bar, which, once clicked, will open the same compose window on demand.
+Moreover, this window will automatically fill the Subject field with the name of the webpage currently shown, and it will insert the link into the body.

 Gmail Notifier is a desktop client can help users check multiple Google Mail accounts at the same time, while also keeping an ear for other Google applications, just in case they issue something